pragma-/pbot/doc/Admin.md

 `password` | The password for this admin account.
 `loggedin` | Whether the admin is logged in or not.
 `stayloggedin` | Do not log the admin out when they part/quit.
+`autologin` | Automatically log the admin in when they join the channel.
+Make sure the admin's hostmask wildcards are minimal.
+`autoop` | Automatically give the admin operator status when they join the channel.
+Make sure the admin's hostmask wildcards are minimal.
+`autovoice` | Automatically give the admin voiced status when they join the channel.
+Make sure the admin's hostmask wildcards are minimal.

 ### Listing admins
 To list admins, use the `list admins` command.
 This is not an admin command, but